playerjmr/ps2homebrewstore/docs/umcs/index2.md

             - Apps that don't play well with hacked OSDSYS like GSM standalone

             - Mars Pro (and potentially other bad modchips) get a working starting app

+            - Just like dropping users to other hacked OSDSYS (OSDMenu/FMCBD-XXXX) simply use MC browser to delete `mc?:/APP_WLE-ISR-EXFAT` which is already `mc?:/BOOT/BOOT2.ELF`

         - Cons:

             - OpenTuna/Modchip Dev1 treated differently.

-            - OpenTuna/Modchips that support hacked OSDSYS,  users will be confused why they do not get hacked OSDSYS
+            - OpenTuna users will be confused why they do not get hacked OSDSYS

-            - Need to edit `mc?:/BOOT/CONFIG.INI` to choose initial landing app or drop down to different hacked OSDSYS
+### Option 3

+2 configs:

 ```mermaid
 ---